 Traveling as a single to a resort-like destination can get boring if you are solo.
 But Dubrovnik does not fall into this category!
 There is so much to do in Dubrovnik; you might be happier you decided to visit on your own.
 When you are alone, there is no compromising on the day’s activities.

 If you are a little adventurous, and I mean a little, there are no shortages of things to keep you busy.
-I managed to do almost ALL the things I wanted to do in my three-night stay.
-My suggestion for someone that wants to make day trips outside of Dubrovnik, stay a minimum of 5 nights.
+I managed to do almost ALL the things I wanted to do during my three-night stay.
+My suggestion for someone who wants to make day trips outside of Dubrovnik is to stay a minimum of 5 nights.

 Why is Dubrovnik Worth Visiting in October?